 Does Binding Contracts Help?

-Signing a contract only makes some of these vendors a little more cautious and they understand that there will be consequences if they default on their deliverables.
+However, having a signed contract can make some vendors more cautious and aware that there will be consequences for not fulfilling their obligations.

 Can Nigerian Wedding Associations Help?

 Unfortunately, there are no active organizations that address instances of unprofessional behavior by vendors.

 Even when a vendor is called out on social media, the situation usually returns to normal within a few days.

 This lack of accountability allows vendors to provide subpar services to their clients.

 8 Reasons Why A Nigerian Wedding Vendor may Disappoint You On Your Big Day: